minkyoo9/Unlearning-safety-alignment/README.md

 ---

+## Mitigation: BERT-based Unlearning Request Inspector

+A BERT-based classifier for inspecting unlearning request is provided in the `defense` directory.

+* To train and evaluate the classifier, run the notebook: `defense/BERT_classifier_adv.ipynb`

+* This notebook enables BERT-based classification and analysis of unlearning requests with simple, modular steps.

+---

 ## Supplementary Materials

 Below are the supplementary materials providing details on prompts used for the LLM agents and examples of the merged synthetic data.